How To Fix File Explorer Loading Slowly In Windows 10?

 Step 2.
 Select the View tab and select the Reset Folders option.
 Then click Yes when the confirmation window pops up.

 Step 3.
-Finally, click OK and Apply button to save the changes.
+Finally, click the OK and Apply button to save the changes.

 Use Win + E to Open File Explorer

 Sometimes, this issue may occur when using the File Explorer shortcut.
-Instead of right-clicking the icon, press Win + E keys to start File Explorer is also the right way.
+Instead of right-clicking the icon, pressing Win + E keys to start File Explorer is also the right way.